shrikhandem/tapestriR/index.md

                 +--GQ
 +-- analysis_layers                   Additional layers after data is processed.
 Must have same number of cells (rows)
                     +--               Examples: umap projection of each cell, or kmeans cluster labels +-- feature_annotations               Annotations of features.
-Must have id column that is same as column names in data layers.
+Must have id column.
 +-- cell_annotations                  Annotations of cells.
 Required to have barcode and sample name columns
 ```